oetiker/znapzend/README.md

 [![Coverage Status](https://img.shields.io/coveralls/oetiker/znapzend.svg)](https://coveralls.io/r/oetiker/znapzend?branch=master)
 [![Gitter](https://badges.gitter.im/oetiker/znapzend.svg)](https://gitter.im/oetiker/znapzend)

-ZnapZend is a ZFS centric backup tool.
-It relies on snapshot, send and receive to do its work.
+ZnapZend is a ZFS centric backup tool to create snapshots and send them to backup locations.
+It relies on the ZFS tools snapshot, send and receive to do its work.
 It has the built-in ability to manage both local snapshots as well as remote copies by thinning them out as time progresses.

 The ZnapZend configuration is stored as properties in the ZFS filesystem itself.

-Zetup Inztructionz
+Compilation Instructions
 ------------------

-Follow these zimple inztructionz below to get a custom made copy of znapzend.
-Yes you need a compiler and stuff for this to work.
+You need a compiler and stuff for this to work.

 On RedHat you get the necessaries with: